advance100/doc_webpack/webpack-options.md

 Like `resolve` but for loaders.

+### `resolveLoader.moduleTemplates`

+That's a `resolveLoader` only property.

+It describes alternatives for the module name that are tried.

+The default value is: `["*-webpack-loader", "*-web-loader", "*-loader", "*"]`

 ## `optimize`

 Options affecting the optimization of the compilation.

 ### `optimize.minChunkSize`

-Merge small chunks that are lower than this min size (chars).
+Merge small chunks that are lower than this min size (in chars).
 Size is approximated.

 ### `optimize.maxChunks`